 - Local network install where the database is located on a centrally managed server and your agency management system is located on workstations connected to the network;

 - A cloud install (data and system are on the cloud) which allows the user to access your system from anywhere they have an internet connection.

-What’s really important when choosing a vendor is that it should provide all three options for you.
-The vendor should have the ability to easily and immediately convert your system’s setup at any time to fit the changing needs of your agency.
-If it doesn’t offer all three options, keep looking.
+What’s really important when choosing a company is that they should provide all three options for you.
+They should have the ability to easily and immediately convert your system’s setup at any time to fit the changing needs of your agency.
+If they don’t offer all three options?
+Keep looking.

 Buyer beware of “legacy” agency management system applications, meaning they were originally written years ago.
 Instead of updating their technology software, some software companies simply continue to patch and sell their old technology as new versions.

 After software security, the most critical factor to consider is ease of use.
 You can have the most secure system in the world, but if it’s too complicated and unwieldy, it will have a long learning curve, wasting too much of your time, and frustrating users.
 Ease of use with an intuitive system that has an exceptionally rapid learning curve is a very important factor during the final decision-making process.

 Your new agency management system should streamline your workflow, not cause bottlenecks.
 It should be intuitive, not only to IT departments or your admin, but for all users.
 It should provide full functionality for every aspect of conducting your business, not only for broad categories such as accounting, insurance documentation, sales management, etc., but for a multitude of sub-categories.
 A great agency management system should not require large amounts of time dedicated to the tech side but should allow you to focus your valuable time on your clients, building new business, and achieving even greater success.